 Anime & Manga

 - In the anime and manga series Blue Exorcist, there are the Eight Princes of Hell.
-So far, the only ones that have appeared are Amaimon (the Earth King) and Astaroth (the King of Rot).
-As Amaimon's older brother, Mephisto is one of the Princes, the King of Time.
+So far, the only ones that have appeared are Amaimon (the King of Earth) and Astaroth (the King of Rot).
+It later turns out that Amaimon's older brother Mephisto, actually Samael, is one of the Princes, the King of Time.
+Lucifer, the King of Light, later makes an appearance.
 Other demon princes have been named in supplementary material, but have yet to show up in the story.

 - Chrono and Aion from Chrono Crusade are arguably of this class of demon.
 Both of them are described as being "high ranked" devils.
 Duke Daffau, the leader of the Pursuers (sort of like a demon police and military) is definitely one of these, too.